Domestic Battery In DuPage County - Not Guilty

 The DuPage County State's Attorney's Office charged the client with a Domestic Battery and with Interfering with the Reporting of a Domestic Battery.
 The case proceeded to trial and the prosecutor called the complaining witness and the police officer to testify.
 The state was unable to produce any evidence that the client intended to cause any injury to the complaining witness.
-The only evidence of client's intent was that he was intending to "return the favor" and throw the contents of the liquid in his glass onto the complaining witness like she had done to him in the kitchen.
+The only evidence of the client's intent was that he was intending to "return the favor" and throw the contents of the liquid in his glass onto the complaining witness like she had done to him in the kitchen.

-DuPage County Domestic Battery attorney, James Dimeas, has been handling Domestic Battery and Interfering with the Reporting of a Domestic Battery cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over 25 years.
+DuPage County Domestic Battery attorney, James Dimeas, has been handling Domestic Battery and Interfering with the Reporting of a Domestic Battery cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over-26 years.
 James Dimeas is a nationally-recognized, award-winning, Domestic Battery and Interfering with the Reporting of a Domestic Battery Lawyer and published author.
 The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
 Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
-Mr. Dimeas has been named a "Best DUI Attorney."
+James Dimeas was named a "Best DUI Attorney."
 The American Institute of Criminal Law Attorneys named James Dimeas a "10 Best Attorney for Client Satisfaction."
-Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018."
+Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018 and 2019."
+Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois."
+The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
 AVVO rates James Dimeas as "Superb", the highest rating possible for any Domestic Battery and Interfering with the Reporting of a Domestic Battery lawyer in the United States.